 CROSSROADS!
 Do I let it go or do I pursue it?

-Maybe you’re like me – I have two little people who stand, one on each shoulder, telling me what to do:
+Maybe you’re like me – I have two little women who stand, one on each shoulder, telling me what to do:

-Left-shoulder guy: You won the hole fair and square, Patty, don’t let her intimidate you.
+Left-shoulder woman: You won the hole fair and square, Patty, don’t let her intimidate you.

-Right-shoulder guy: It doesn’t mean you’re being intimidated if you let it go.
+Right-shoulder women: It doesn’t mean you’re being intimidated if you let it go.
 Being kind is more important than being right.

-RSG: Compassion and serenity are what you’re striving for.
-Let it go.
+RSW: Compassion and serenity are what you’re striving for.
+Patty, let it go.